mfozmen/GDG-DevFest-2022-Hasura-Sample/README.md

 ## Installing Dependencies

-The following command must be executed first to install dependencies
+The following commands must be executed first to install dependencies

 ```bash
 npm i